Carolco Pictures: 1990–1994

 In 1990, Pioneer Electric Corporation of Japan acquired a share in Carolco.

-Carolco acquired the rights to make a sequel to The Terminator from Hemdale Film Corporation in 1990 (the company already had the television rights to the original film courtesy of a television distribution deal with Hemdale).
+Also in 1990, Carolco acquired the rights to make a sequel to The Terminator from Hemdale; the company already had the television rights to the original film courtesy of its television distribution deal with Hemdale.
 The company re-hired Terminator director James Cameron (who had worked as a screenwriter on Rambo II) and Arnold Schwarzenegger to star in a multi-million-dollar budgeted sequel, Terminator 2: Judgment Day (1991).
-It was the highest-grossing film of the year and the most successful film in Carolco's history.
-Halfway through the year, Carolco entered into a joint venture with New Line Cinema to start Seven Arts, a distribution company which primarily released much of Carolco's low-budget output.
-In 1991, syndicator Orbis Communications was renamed to Carolco Television, and Hilary Hendler said they wanted to better emphasize the Carolco connection.
+Terminator 2 was the highest-grossing film of the year and the most successful film in Carolco's history.
+Halfway through the year, Carolco formed a joint venture with New Line Cinema to found Seven Arts, a distribution company which primarily released much of Carolco's low-budget output.
+In 1991, syndicator Orbis Communications was renamed to Carolco Television, to better emphasize the Carolco connection.
+Also around this time, Carolco Home Video was established, with LIVE Entertainment as an output partner.

-Carolco struggled for some years to secure the rights to Spider-Man, a property that Cameron was keen to produce as a film.
-Plans fell through, though Columbia Pictures would eventually produce several Spider-Man films.
-Toward the end of shooting True Lies, Variety carried the announcement that Carolco had received a completed screenplay from Cameron.
-This script bore the names of Cameron, John Brancato, Ted Newsom, Barry [sic] Cohen and "Joseph Goldmari", a typographical scrambling of Menahem Golan's pen name, "Joseph Goldman", with Marvel executive Joseph Calimari.
-(Golan had previously, and unsuccessfully, tried to produce a Spider-Man film for his own studio, Cannon Films.)
-The script's text was identical to what Golan had submitted to Columbia the previous year, with the addition of a new 1993 date.
-Cameron stalwart Arnold Schwarzenegger was frequently linked to the project as the director's choice for Doctor Octopus.
-As late as 1995, Internet industry sources such as Baseline Hollywood still listed both Neil Ruttenberg (author of one of the 1990 "Doc Ock" variations submitted to Columbia) and Cameron as co-writers.
+By 1990, Carolco purchased the theatrical film rights to Spider-Man from producer Menahem Golan via his studio, 21st Century Film Corporation.
+Golan had previously tried and failed to produce a Spider-Man film for his former studio, the Cannon Group, and selling the film rights to Carolco—along with the home video rights to Columbia Pictures, and the television rights to Viacom—was his way of raising funds to revive production.
+Carolco subsequently began pre-production on the Spider-Man film, and James Cameron was quickly hired as the writer and director.
+In 1993, towards the end of filming True Lies, Variety carried the announcement that Carolco received a completed screenplay from Cameron.
+This script bore the names of Cameron, John Brancato, Ted Newsom, Barry [sic] Cohen and "Joseph Goldmari"—a typographical scrambling of Menahem Golan's pen name, "Joseph Goldman"—with Marvel executive Joseph Calimari.
+Cameron stalwart Arnold Schwarzenegger was frequently linked to the project as the director's choice for Doctor Octopus, and future Titanic star Leonardo DiCaprio was considered for the titular role, Peter Parker.

 Carolco also attempted to make Bartholomew vs. Neff, a comedy film that was to have been written and directed by John Hughes and would have starred Sylvester Stallone and John Candy.